-1.11 Qualifying Widow(er) Status If Your Spouse Died in 2008 or 2007
+1.11 Qualifying Widow/Widower Status If Your Spouse Died in 2014 or 2013

-If your spouse died in either 2008 or 2007 and you meet the following three requirements, your 2009 filing status is qualifying widow or widower, which allows you to use joint return rates on an individual return.
+If your spouse died in either 2014 or 2013 and you meet the following three requirements, your 2015 filing status is qualifying widow or widower, which allows you to use joint return rates on an individual return:

-- 1. You did not remarry before 2010 (if you did remarry, you may file a 2009 joint return with your new spouse). - 2.
-You may claim as your dependent (21.1) in 2009 a child, stepchild, or adopted child who lived with you during 2009 and you paid over half the cost of maintaining your home.
+- 1. You have not remarried as of the end of 2015.
+If you did remarry in 2015, you may file a 2015 joint return with your new spouse. - 2.
+You claim as your dependent (21.1) for 2015 a child, stepchild, or adopted child who lived with you during 2015 and you paid over half the cost of maintaining your home.
 The child must live with you for the entire year, not counting temporary absences such as to attend school or take a vacation.
-A foster child is not considered your child for purposes - 3.
-You were entitled to file jointly in the year of your spouse's death, even if you did not do
+A foster child is not considered your child for purposes of these rules. - 3.
+You were entitled to file jointly in the year of your spouse's death, even if you did not do so.